 Strawberry Chia Seed Jam

-If you are using this jam as a filling for homemade pop tarts, I’d suggest adding more honey or sweetener that what you’d normally want for jam.
-I used less than 2 Tbsp. for making a jam for eating with yogurt or on rice cakes, but I found it to be lacking sweetness when used in my first batch of pop tarts.
+If you are using this jam as a filling for homemade pop tarts, I’d suggest adding a little more honey or sweetener that what you’d normally use for jam.
+I used less than 2 Tbsp. honey when I made a jam for eating on yogurt or rice cakes, but I found it to be lacking sweetness when used in my first batch of pop tarts.